 Basic earnings (loss) per share ("EPS") is calculated in accordance with ASC 260, "Earnings Per Share," by dividing net income or loss attributable to common stockholders by the weighted average common stock outstanding.
-Diluted EPS is calculated by adjusting weighted average common shares outstanding for the dilutive effect of common stock options and warrants.
+Diluted EPS is calculated by adjusting weighted average common shares outstanding for the dilutive effect of common stock options.
 In periods in which a net loss is recorded, no effect is given to potentially dilutive securities, since the effect would be antidilutive.
 Securities that could potentially dilute basic EPS in the future were not included in the computation of diluted EPS because to do so would have been antidilutive.
 The calculations of basic and diluted net loss per share are as follows (in thousands, except per share amounts):

-r ear cnaea

-December 31,

-2020 2019

-Net loss (numerator) \$ (82,169) \$ (32,968)

-Weighted-average share, in thousands (denominator) 21,683 16,289

-Basic and diluted net loss per share \$ (3.79) \$ (2.02)
+Year E Decemb 2021 2020 Net loss (numerator) \$ (106,931) \$ (82,169) Weighted average share, in thousands (denominator) 26,373 21,683 Basic and diluted net loss per share \$ (4.05) \$ (3.79)